Ripser/ripser/README.md

 Ripser is a lean C++ code for the computation of Vietoris–Rips persistence barcodes.
 It can do just this one thing, but does it extremely well.

 To see a live demo of Ripser's capabilities, go to [live.ripser.org].
-The computation happens inside the browser (using [PNaCl] on Chrome and JavaScript via [Emscripten] on other browsers).
+The computation happens inside the browser (using [Emscripten] to compile Ripser to [WebAssembly], supported on recent browsers).

 The main features of Ripser: